kangoolutions/CPI-Grafana-Monitor/getting_started.md

 1. Create a User Credentials artifact with the Loki credentials (Username (B) and Token (A)).
 Remember the name of the artifact.
 We recommend "grafana-loki".
 1. Create a User Credentials artifact with the Influx credentials (Username (D) and Token (A)).
 Remember the name of the artifact.
 We recommend "grafana-influx".
 1. Create an OAuth 2 Client Credentials artifact with clientid (F), clientsecret (G) and token url (H) from 5.
 Remember the name of the artifact.
 We recommend "cpi-api".
+1. Create a User Credentials artifact with the Open Telemetry credentials (Username (J) and Token (A)).
+Remember the name of the artifact.
+We recommend "otel".

 ## 7. Configure the log and metric collecting Integration Flow and deploy